Dissipative ground-state preparation of a quantum spin chain on a trapped-ion quantum computer: Summary and Discussion

 Specifically, we applied the protocol to estimate the ground-state energy of the transverse-field Ising model for system sizes up to $N=19$ sites.
 To implement the protocol, we used $N+1$ qubits of the trapped-ion quantum computer, where the additional qubit serves as the ancilla required to realize the dissipative dynamics via the Stinespring dilation unitary.
 In the presence of hardware noise, the measured energy expectation values did not converge to those obtained from noiseless simulations.
 To address this deviation, we employed ZNE and obtained energy estimates that agree with the noiseless results within statistical uncertainties.
 We found that ZNE with the exponential extrapolation yields better agreement with the noiseless results than linear extrapolation.
 For the $N=6$ system, the errors are almost completely eliminated by ZNE, whereas for the $N=19$ system, the errors at the largest time step are reduced by a factor of approximately three.

 We determined the parameters $\beta$, $b$, and $a$ for the filter function using the exact diagonalization method.
 Since the one-dimensional transverse-field Ising model can be solved efficiently, these parameters can readily be obtained even for lager system sizes.
 For situations where exact solutions are not available (e.g., mixed-field Ising models), quantum Monte Carlo or tensor-network methods may be used to estimate $\beta$, $b$, and $a$.
-In addition, for certain parameter regimes of the Hubbard and Heisenberg models, values of $E_0$ may be found in the literature~\cite{LeBlanc2015,Zheng2017,Nomura2017,Ido2018,Seki2019,Sorella2023,Sandvik1997,Iqbal2013,Iqbal2016,Nomura2021}.
+In addition, for certain parameter regimes of the Hubbard and Heisenberg models, values of $E_0$ may be found in the literature~\cite{LeBlanc2015,Zheng2017,Nomura2017,Ido2018,Seki2019,Sorella2023,Sandvik1997,Iqbal2013,Iqbal2016,Nomura2021}, which can also be used to estimate the spectral radius.
+Importantly, the key quantities to estimate are the spectral radius and the energy gap.
+The parameters $\beta^{-1}$ and $b$ should be on the order of the energy gap, while $b-a$ should be on the order of the spectral radius.
+Overestimating (underestimating) the spectral radius leads to a larger circuit depth (a larger aliasing error) than necessary, whereas overestimating (underestimating) the energy gap results in a larger leakage error (a larger circuit depth) than necessary.
 We emphasize, however, that precise estimates of these low-lying eigenenergies are not strictly required, as long as $\beta$, $a$, and $b$ are chosen to (approximately) satisfy the condition on the filter function in Eq.~(\ref{eq:fwcond}).
 It is also worth noting that, in the NISQ era with limited quantum resources, the modification of the filter function arising from time discretization can have a more significant impact on the systematic error of the protocol than modest inaccuracies in estimating these parameters.

 While we have fixed the form of the filter function and the time-discretization scheme as in Eq.~(\ref{eq:calK_discrete}), these choices may also be optimized to achieve fast convergence while minimizing quantum resources, such as the number of two-qubit gates.
 For instance, one may adopt a coarser time-discretization grid at early time steps $m$ to reduce resource overhead, and then refine the grid at later time steps to more accurately reproduce the step-function-like behavior of $\tilde{f}(\omega)$.
 Such an optimization is conceptually analogous to optimized imaginary-time evolution in classical computing~\cite{Beach2019,Sorella2023} and represents a promising direction for future developments in dissipative ground-state preparation.